About the Classroom Technology Institute (CTI)

 CTI courses are listed on the schedule of classes under Education Interdisciplinary.

-My career as an educator has been filled with many challenges and opportunities.
-I am currently a technology integration specialist in the Wappingers Central School District, where I coordinate the smart classroom project, the distance learning project, and planning and budget development.
+I am a technology integration specialist in the Wappingers Central School District, where I coordinate smart classroom and distance learning projects, and planning and budget development.
 I am also involved with video conferencing and mobile computer labs.
+I was principal at Ulster BOCES Academic Summer School and an instructional curriculum specialist with both Dutchess and Ulster County BOCES.
+I am a New York State Association for Computers and Technologies board member and assist NYSCATE with the Hudson Valley Regional Conference.